apt install filemanager-name [On Debian/Ubuntu/Mint] # yum install filemanager-name [On CentOS/RHEL] # dnf install filemanager-name [On Fedora]

 2. Nautilus File Manager

-Formerly known as Nautilus, it is a simple and default file manager on GNOME desktop, it offers a user easy navigation and management of files on a Linux system.
+Formerly known as Nautilus, it is a simple and default file manager on the GNOME desktop, it offers a user easy navigation and management of files on a Linux system.

 GNOME Files is widely supported on several desktop environments on Linux, therefore making it one of the best and also most popular.